andre-kotake/nvim-chezmoi/README.md

     -- Change this only if your dotfiles live in a different directory. source_path = "$HOME/.local/share/chezmoi",
     window = {
-      -- Chamges the layout for executed template window. execute_template = {
+      -- Changes the layout for executed template window. execute_template = {
         relative = "editor",
         width = vim.o.columns,